osmphp/framework/doc/97-excerpts/architecture/modules/01-modules.md

 Explain which directory is for what.

 ##  ##
-Dubysa module and directory structure is created according `psr-4` specification for autoloading classes from file paths.
+Osm module and directory structure is created according `psr-4` specification for autoloading classes from file paths.

 Classes